-1. A congregation was interested in exploring the possibility of creating an arts centre within their church, to draw in curious members of the community who might not otherwise visit.
+1. A congregation was interested in exploring the possibility of creating an arts centre within their church to draw in curious members of the community who might not otherwise visit.
 Instead of renovating immediately, they decided to run a pilot made up of three summer events.
 This experiment would identify potential partners, whether the community would show up to the events, and the congregation’s own ability to implement.
 This pilot project cost $2,500, and they were actually able to run four pilot events and received additional grants and donations of five times this amount from the neighbourhood because people liked what the community of faith was up to.

-2. A faith community was exploring how to engage with their local community, in order to feel more connected to their fellow residents.
+2. A faith community was exploring how to engage with their local community in order to feel more connected to their fellow residents.
 They invited over 30 community leaders in their neighbourhood to attend a community leaders’ round table.
-After the event they recognized that more relationship building was required in order to partner and they requested funding to help run a series of gatherings over the next 18 months to build relationships and trust with all of the organizations s well as launch a co-created project together.
+After the event they recognized that more relationship building was required in order to partner, and they requested funding to help run a series of gatherings over the next 18 months to build relationships and trust with all of the organizations s well as launch a co-created project together.
 This pilot program cost $2,500, and they met for two years and launched eight co-created projects.
 After the funding, with 30 community partners they continued to gather quarterly asdifferent organizations saw the value of gathering and volunteered to host the gatherings, making them sustainable.

 Storytelling: Telling your story is very important to help the learning network grow.
 All grant recipients will be asked to share the story of their experiment.

-Evaluation and Reporting: What did work and what was the impact?
-What didn’t work is as important as what did work.
-Participants need to highlight best practices and things that they wish they had known when they started out.
-Take some time and fill out the Embracing the Spirit Evaluation report found at the bottom of this page.
+Evaluation and Reporting: What worked, and what was the impact?
+What didn’t work is just as important.
+Participants need to highlight best practices and things they wish they had known when they started out.
 Your input will help other organizations as they plan their projects.
 The Embracing the Spirit Evaluation Report will be e-mailed to grant recipients six months after receiving funding.

-Mentoring: All grant recipients will be offered a mentor to help them with the pilot project.
-Studies have shown that a project with a mentor are 80 percent more successful.
+Mentoring: All grant recipients are encouraged to find a mentor to help them with the pilot project.
+Studies have shown that projects with a mentor are 80 percent more successful.
 If you are unable to find a mentor, we are happy to work with you to connect you with people in the network.

 Now is the time to submit your grant application.
-It is an online form that has been designed to be easy to get through and should take less than an hour to complete.
+It is a Word document that has been designed to be easy to get through and should take less than an hour to complete.